AdobeDocs/campaign-standard.pt-BR/help/sending/using/confirming-the-send.md

 >
 >Para obter mais informações sobre rejeições permanentes e temporárias, consulte [esta seção](../../sending/using/understanding-delivery-failures.md#delivery-failure-types-and-reasons).
 >
->Para obter mais informações sobre tentativas após uma falha temporária de delivery, consulte [esta seção](../../sending/using/understanding-delivery-failures.md#retries-after-a-delivery-temporary-failure).
+>Para obter mais informações sobre tentativas após uma falha temporária de entrega, consulte [esta seção](../../sending/using/understanding-delivery-failures.md#retries-after-a-delivery-temporary-failure).

 <!--Soft-bouncing messages increment an error counter.
 When the error counter reaches the limit threshold or when the validity period is over, the address goes into quarantine and the status remains as **[!UICONTROL Failed]**.
 For more on conditions for sending an address to quarantine, see [this section](../../help/sending/using/understanding-quarantine-management.md#conditions-for-sending-an-address-to-quarantine).-->